rofrba/openshift-monitoring/README.md

-# openshift-monitoring
+# Openshift-monitoring for external services

-This is a repository for implement a project who can view and monitoring metrics in a cluster or project into Openshift
+This is a repository for implement a project who can view and monitoring metrics in a service or project inside/outside Openshift cluster.
+In this case, we use Openshift 3.11

 ## Steps